What is Blood therapy?

 - These cells are directly from the patient so the risk is negligible.
 Pilot studies in dogs and horses (exceeding 2500 cases) have had no adverse reactions reported.

-How successful is PRP therapy?
+How successful is blood therapy?

 - Most studies report 91% of patients experience a clinical improvement.